freundTech/kit-slides-typst/README.md

 ## Stability

 This theme is still very new.
-I'll try to keep incompatible changes to a minimal, but can't promise that there won't be any incompatible changes.
+I'll try to keep incompatible changes to a minimum, but can't promise that there won't be any incompatible changes.

 ## License